Modern Languages (and Joint Honours)

 THE MODERN LANGUAGES COURSE

-Detailed language study is at the heart of the course, alongside literature of all periods and genres: Oxford provides the full range, from medieval to modern, all studied in the original language.
+The course focuses on detailed literary study of all periods and genres to bolster an in-depth understanding of the languages taught and of their cultures.
+Oxford provides the full range, from medieval to modern, all studied in the original language.
 Dante’s Divine Comedy, the Spanish Golden Age, the plays of Molière and Racine, the rise of the modern novel, Russian dissident writing, Latin American Magic Realism, are just a few of the possibilities.
-There are also opportunities to explore linguistics, film, and other forms of culture.
+There are also opportunities to explore linguistics, film as well as the other visual and material cultures related to the languages you study.

 THE MODERN LANGUAGES AND JOINT HONOURS COURSES